-This ricotta pie recipe with a pasta frolla crust is the perfect Italian Easter pie dessert.
+This ricotta pie recipe with pasta frolla is the perfect Italian Easter pie dessert.
 Its creamy, lightly sweetened ricotta cheese filling, flavored with lemon and spices, is sure to please and so easy to make!

-As someone who has making ricotta cheese desserts for decades, I can confidently say that this Italian pie recipe is the easiest and best you will ever make!
+As someone who has making ricotta cheese desserts for decades, I can confidently say that this Italian ricotta pie recipe is the easiest and best you will ever make!

 In the recipe I am sharing today, I love how the pasta frolla crust combines perfectly with the ricotta filling.